woodmc10/winter-olympics/README.md

 ![img](images/winter/no-mix-country-plot-1993.png)

-This plot was abbreviated to only include countries with at least 50 medals since 1924.
+This plot was abbreviated to only include countries with at least 50 medals since 1994.
 The dominace of Norway in men's events is clearly evident.
-It is also interesting to note the Germans are the only competitors to produce more women's event medals than men's events and that Germany has the most medals in women's events, even though this count does not include medals awarded to East Germany or West Germany during the cold war.
+It is also interesting to note Germany has the most medals in women's events, even though this count does not include medals awarded to East Germany or West Germany during the cold war.

 ## Human Development Index Correlation

 "The Human Development Index (HDI) was created to emphasize that expanding human choices should be the ultimate criteria for assessing development results.
 Economic growth is a means to that process but is not an end in itself." - [hdr.undp.org](http://hdr.undp.org/en/content/human-development-index-hdi)

 HDIs are released by the United Nations Development Programme on a nearly annual basis and include information on a multitude of different human factors.
-The HDI for the 11 countries with at least 50 medals in the Winter Olympics from 1994 to 2014 were collected from UDNP's Human Development Reports Office profile on [data.world](https://data.world/hdro).
+The HDI for the 11 countries with at least 50 medals in the Winter Olympics from 1994 to 2014 were collected from UNDP's Human Development Reports Office profile on [data.world](https://data.world/hdro).
 Each table was cleaned using a pandas PivotTable.
 The resulting DataFrame was reduced to only include the indices with the words 'female' or 'women' in the name.
 A few of these indices were dropped because they did not include data for many of the countries, which left 17 HDI indices.
 Each of these indices were compared to the percent of medal's won by women in the 11 countries to determine correlations.

 ![img](images/winter/HDI_correlations.png)